Hiking the Castle Trail on Oʻahu, Hawaiʻi

 Punaluʻu Valley

-The traverse to the ridge down continues straight from the notch.
+The traverse to the ridge down continues to the left (straight) of the notch.

 That being said, don’t expect any kind of descent trail, like the rest of the hike up to this point, and if my photos look like there is a path to follow, it’s because I wasn’t leading, as two people before me trampled down the overgrowth.

-Multiple times on the ridge, you will come across what look like descent side trails, like the spot in the photos below.
+Multiple times on the ridge, there will be what look like side trails to follow, like in the photos below.

-I need to learn more about the history of these trails, but they look like they more or less contour the valley, and they never appeared to be a good enough path to follow, which is why I suspect the one in the photo below was roped off.
+This may be because Castle historically had seven switchbacks up to the notch, but they are all but lost today!
+That said, they never appeared to be a good enough path to follow, which is why I suspect the one in the photo below was roped off.

 Decision Making